 Dr. Martin Schreiber, Trunkey Center Director, will start us off with a brief overview of the Trunkey Center.
-We will then launch into research presentations from Dr. Mary Heinricher and Dr. Mackenzie Cook.
+We will then launch into research presentations from Dr. Owen McCarty and Dr. David Zonies.
 The final portion of the seminar will be interactive with participants being encouraged to brainstorm potential research collaborations that have been inspired by the presentations.

 Launched this past May, the Donald D. Trunkey Center for Civilian and Combat Casualty Care is on a mission to advance trauma research, innovation, and patient care.
 Our monthly seminar series will bring together researchers working across trauma-related disciplines, highlight cutting edge research in the field, and serve as a focal point for new collaborations.